gaverhae/blog/blog/content/md/posts/2021-11-07-clj-primes.md

 As mentioned in the introduction, this is not about prime numbers.
 There's no practical application to computing a list of prime numbers.
-There are applications for checking primeness (primacy?), and for generating very large primes, but I'm not aware of any for "a lazy list of all primes".
+There are applications for checking primality, and for generating very large primes, but I'm not aware of any for "a lazy list of all primes".

 This post is mostly about me sharing a toy problem I've played with.
 If you've reached this point, I hope you found the above interesting, but more